RComonfort/T-Crum/TcrumBackEnd/README.txt

-For both models, migrations and controllers, the names will be those present in the Relational Diagram of the project, same goes for attribute names.
+For both models, migrations and controllers, the names will be those for the tables present in the Relational Diagram of the project, same goes for attribute names.

 To setup the node_modules folder and project files: